ebuganik/CAN-USB-adapter-with-RPi/README.md

 <img src ="https://github.com/user-attachments/assets/3c9c87ea-3776-41a9-9010-f8b97f8f4161" width = "550, height = "250">

 ## Required installations and Launching the Applications
 The C++ application can be compiled directly on the Raspberry Pi device.
 For the purposes of this project, the code was edited using Visual Studio Code, which allows for connection to the Raspberry Pi via SSH.
 This enables remote development and easy management of files on the Raspberry Pi.
-While it is also possible to perform the compilation using a Makefile, it is essential to first verify that the necessary `g++` compiler is available.
+While it is also possible to perform the compilation using a `Makefile`, it is essential to first verify that the necessary `g++` compiler is available.

 Ensure your Raspberry Pi is up-to-date with the latest software and security patches.
 ```